obsidian-tasks-group/obsidian-tasks/README.md

 - `due (before|after|on) <date>`
 - `path (includes|does not include) <path>`
 - `description (includes|does not include) <string>`
+- `heading (includes|does not include) <string>`
+    - Whether or not the heading preceding the task includes the given string.
+    - Always tries to match the closest heading above the task, regardless of heading level.
+    - Will never match a task that does not have a preceding heading in its file.
+    - Matches case-insensitive (disregards capitalization).
 - `exclude sub-items`
     - When this is set, the result list will only include tasks that are not indented in their file.
 It will only show tasks that are top level list items in their list.
 - `limit to <number> tasks`